Do you ever feel like you can’t compete with your rivals? Then I’ve got some good news for you:

 We all know how important backlinks are for a solid SEO strategy.

-Ubersuggest is a great tool to determine how your competitors fare in that regard.
+Ubersuggest is a great tool to determine how many backlinks your competitors have, and it’s free.

-But what’s really insightful is the detailed data like referring pages, URLs, domain score, and anchor text.
+Instantly, you can see a snapshot of your competitor’s current domain authority, referring domains, and backlinks.
+However, what’s most helpful is the detailed data like referring pages, URLs, domain authority score, and anchor text.

-You can also use the “Traffic Analyzer Overview” for a big picture look at your competitor’s site, including:
+You can also use the “Traffic Analyzer Overview” for a broader look at your competitor’s site, including:

 - Number of organic keywords it ranks for

-- Total estimated monthly traffic for these keywords
+- The total estimated monthly traffic for these keywords

 - Number of incoming backlinks